Neurodivergent Health

 Yoga

-Practicing yoga, meditation, and mindfulness together can bring about some wonderful outcomes.
+Practising yoga, meditation, and mindfulness together can bring about some wonderful outcomes.
 Yoga has the power to enhance social and communication skills, alleviate anxiety, foster a positive self-image, and promote being fully present in the moment.
-It's a combination that can enrich your overall well-being.
+It's a combination that can enrich your overall wellbeing.

 Other